Connect with us

 Arkansas came into Rupp Arena and simply bullied Kentucky for an 88-73 win Tuesday night.
 Cason Wallace scored 24 points to lead UK.

-When entered the Southeastern Conference more than 30 years ago, the battles between the Hogs and the Wildcats were legendary.
+When Arkansas entered the Southeastern Conference more than 30 years ago, the battles between the Hogs and the Kentucky Wildcats were legendary.
 For about five years, the Cats and the Hogs were, perhaps, the best rivalry in college basketball.

 Arkansas won the NCAA Tournament title in 1994, while Kentucky won it in 1996 and 1998.
 These were high-level teams playing high-level games, almost always at a frenetic pace.